Camping solo? Read on....

 - You can put your chairs etc away in the tent when you leave it during the day if you want, but I've camped many times just leaving them outside and never lost a chair yet.

 - There is no point locking your tent.
-If someone wanted to get in it would be noisier opening the zip they'd just take a blade to the side of the tent.
-With loads of people around that's highly unlikely to happen.
+If someone wanted to get in it would be noisier opening the zip.
+They are more likely to slash the tent around the back.
+See earlier point about safety in numbers.